ggozad/mnemonic.js/README.md

 ## FAQ

- * *Which browsers are supported?*

-    At the moment only those which support the [crypto API](https://developer.mozilla.org/en-US/docs/DOM/window.crypto.getRandomValues), used for the random number generation.
-As of today (22/11/2012) those are Chrome and Safari, but Firefox is almost there.
-In the future I might include a good PRNG for the browsers that do not support `crypto`.

-    Update 30/09/2014:
-    * IE11 is now also supported using the prefixed window.msCrypto api.
-    * Node.js is supported.

  * *Why n=1626?*

     Because `n^3 = 4298942376` which is just over `2^32 = 4294967296` which makes the math work while keeping everything in nice multiples of 32 bits.